-Spec highlights include SR Suntour XCM32 Boost 15x110mm Spacing, 120mm Travel, MicroShift Advent and Wide-Range 9-Speed Drivetrain.
-There are wide 29mm Rims with 2,6" tyres and Tektro M275 Hydraulic discs.
+Specifications highlights include SR Suntour XCM32 Boost 15x110mm Spacing, 120mm Travel, MicroShift Advent and Wide-Range 9-Speed Drivetrain.
+There are wide 29mm Rims with 2.6" tyres and Tektro M275 Hydraulic discs.

 The slack head tube and seat tube are angled for both up and downhill riding.
-This puts the riders weight between the wheels for impressive climbing and riding on flat surfaces.
-The slack front end and short rear center also help to pull you through the rough descents and corners.
+This puts the rider's weight between the wheels for impressive climbing and riding on flat surfaces.
+The slack front end and short rear centre also help to pull you through the rough descents and corners.